Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Preliminaries

-The optimal transport (OT) problem \cite{Villani_2008_OTBook_s,Peyre_2019_OTBook_s} aims to find an OT plan between two probability measures defined on a given metric space.
-For the main topic discussed in this paper, we only consider the OT problem based on discrete probability distributions, which could be viewed as finite sets of sampling points with feature vectors.
+\paratitle{Optimal transport (OT) problem}.
+The OT problem \cite{Villani_2008_OTBook_s,Peyre_2019_OTBook_s} is intended to find a {transport} plan between two probability measures defined on a given metric space.
+For the main topic discussed herein, we only consider the OT problem based on discrete probability distributions, which could be viewed as finite sets of sampling points with feature vectors.
 Assume that two discrete probability distributions on different simplexes are given as $\vec{a}\in\Delta_{n}^p$ and $\vec{b}\in\Delta_{m}^p$.
-Assume that the sampling points of $\vec{a}, \vec{b}$ are on the same metric space, where the distance between the sampling points could be measured by a given distance metric.
-Let $\mat{C}\in\mathbb{R}^{n\times m}$ be the ground cost matrix where $\mat{C}_{i,j}$ denotes the distance measured between the $i$-th sampling point of $\vec{a}$ and $j$-th one of $\vec{b}$.
+Furthermore, assume that the sampling points of $\vec{a}$ {and} $\vec{b}$ are on the same metric space, where the distance between the sampling points can be measured using a given distance metric.
+Let $\mat{C}\in\mathbb{R}^{n\times m}$ be the ground cost matrix, where $\mat{C}(i,j)$ denotes the distance measured between the $i$-th sampling point of $\vec{a}$ and $j$-th one of $\vec{b}$.
 The OT problem between $\vec{a}$ and $\vec{b}$ is defined as